-b.
-Dismissal (Mandatory and Discretionary)
+B. Dismissal (Mandatory and Discretionary)

-Gateway must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+Gateway must dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:

-- a) The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Policy hereinabove, even if proved; and/or - The conduct did not occur in an educational program or activity controlled by Gateway (including buildings or property controlled by recognized student organizations), and/or Gateway does not have control of the Respondent; and/or - c) The conduct did not occur against a person in the United States; and/or d) At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the recipient.
+- 1. The conduct alleged in the Formal Complaint would not constitute sexual harassment as defined in the Policy hereinabove, even if proved; and/or - The conduct did not occur in an educational program or activity controlled by Gateway (including buildings or property controlled by recognized student organizations), and/or Gateway does not have control of the Respondent; and/or - 3.
+The conduct did not occur against a person in the United States; and/or - 4.
+At the time of filing a Formal Complaint, a complainant is not participating in or attempting to participate in the education program or activity of Gateway.

-Gateway may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing:
+Gateway may dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing:

-- a) A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or - b) The Respondent is no longer enrolled in or employed by the recipient; or - c) Specific circumstances prevent the recipient from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; or - 2.
+The Respondent is no longer enrolled in or employed by Gateway; or - 3.
+Specific circumstances prevent Gateway from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.